 Alsco is proud to be an active supporter in our local communities.
 We support a wide range of non-for-profit, sporting and local community organisations and initiatives.

-This is also in conjunction with our three key sponsorship initiatives for Medical Aid Abroad, Auckland City Mission and the Westpac Rescue Helicopter.
+This is also in conjunction with our two key sponsorship initiatives for Medical Aid Abroad and Auckland City Mission.

 If your organisation is looking for sponsorship, donations or simply some manpower, please follow the below steps:

 Step 1: Like our Facebook page to learn more about our community involvement.

 Step 2: Review the list of sponsorsed organisations to check that your organisation is not already on the list.